mosip/documentation/docs/Master-Data-Services-Functionality.md

 1. The component restricts the bulk creation of Master Data
 1. In case of Exceptions, system triggers error messages as received from the Database.

-### B. Delete a Center-Machine-User mapping in the Center-Machine-User mapping Master Database
+### Delete a Center-Machine-User mapping in the Center-Machine-User mapping Master Database
 On receiving a request to delete a Center-Machine-User mapping with the input parameters (regcntr_id, machine_id, usr_id), the system Updates the is_deleted flag to true in the Center-Machine-User mapping Database against the input received

 Refer below for the process: